 Expert programmers benefit from low-code platforms as well.
 No one is an expert at everything nor enjoys programming “boilerplate” functionality.
-A low-code platform which allows custom code to be integrated either as new “Lego” building blocks or just embedded in a “custom code” step let developers spend all their time focusing on the part of a solution that requires their expertise.
-The parts of an application which aren’t unique can be quickly provided by the library of low-code building blocks.
-This let’s organizations really focus on what unique value they provide, and keeps developers from being bored with mundane tasks.
+A low-code platform that allows custom code to be integrated either as new “Lego” building blocks or just embedded in a “custom code” step lets developers spend all their time focusing on the part of a solution that requires their expertise.
+The library of low-code building blocks can quickly provide the parts of an application that aren’t unique.
+This lets organizations focus on what unique value they provide and keeps developers from being bored with mundane tasks.

-KNIME and UiPath are close partners of NuWave Solutions who offer full featured low-code platforms, although I would argue our ETL/BI partners, including Qlik, Talend, Clover, Informatica, and Oracle all offer variants of low-code platforms for data-oriented businesses.
-KNIME is focused on data science use cases while UiPath is focused on automating desktop operations.
+KNIME and UiPath are close partners of NuWave Solutions who offer full-featured low-code platforms, although I would argue our ETL/BI partners, including Qlik, Talend, Clover, Informatica, and Oracle all offer variants of low-code platforms for data-oriented businesses.
+KNIME is focused on data science use cases, while UiPath is focused on automating desktop operations.
 Since most data scientists tend to double as programmers, KNIME tends to require a bit more skill, but the platform is the most capable I have experienced and what I use most often these days.
-UiPath is working hard to give anyone who can use a computer the ability to create automations through allowing “Artificial Intelligence” watch them work.
-Both offer unlimited open source versions to get you started, with enterprise offerings for heavy workloads and team collaboration.
+UiPath is working hard to give anyone who can use a computer the ability to create automations through allowing “Artificial Intelligence” to watch them work.
+Both offer unlimited open-source versions to get you started, with enterprise offerings for heavy workloads and team collaboration.

-I use KNIME almost constantly these days, and find it is the only platform able to scratch every diverse itch without burdening me with little frustrations.
-KNIME first attracted me with its open source Java centric approach since I still see myself as a Java programmer.
+I use KNIME almost constantly these days and find it is the only platform able to scratch every diverse itch without burdening me with little frustrations.
+KNIME first attracted me with its open-source Java-centric approach since I still see myself as a Java programmer.
 I stayed and committed to the platform because it outperforms alternatives in several areas.
 KNIME is easy for programmers (Java, Python, or R) to extend, and because of this has a huge library of steps and integrations.
-As a matter of fact, I often use KNIME as a visual interface to Spark, H20.ai, TensorFlow, Amazon Web Services (AWS), and other frameworks/services.
+I often use KNIME as a visual interface to Spark, H20.ai, TensorFlow, Amazon Web Services (AWS), and other frameworks/services.
 Since I approach problems as a programmer, I dislike platforms which bias the way I can implement solutions.
-Aside from KNIME preferring denormalized row operations there is little platform bias.
+Aside from KNIME preferring denormalized row operations, there is little platform bias.
 KNIME has the most robust loop and flow control support of any low-code platform I have worked with – an easy test for this is to try and create a recursive loop, which KNIME makes simple.
 One of KNIME’s best features is the ability to package workflows as “components,” or steps that get added to the library for other workflows to leverage.
-This makes is very easy to create higher-level abstractions and more organization-specific/standard reusable steps.
+This makes it very easy to create higher-level abstractions and more organization-specific/standard reusable steps.
 KNIME can create any part of an application from the backend data management through the custom interactive web user interface.
-There are many more features which differentiate KNIME, but perhaps most compelling is that development with KNIME requires an order of magnitude less time and talent than methods NuWave has employed in the past – that is one-tenth the time and staff to achieve the equivalent (and often better) results!
+There are many more features that differentiate KNIME, but perhaps most compelling is that development with KNIME requires an order of magnitude less time and talent than methods NuWave has employed in the past – that is, one-tenth the time and staff to achieve the equivalent (and often better) results!
 This is before the knowledge management benefits which come from using visual workflows are realized.
 Yes, KNIME is impressive.
 The new startup commercializing the codebase is perhaps still too academic to realize the goldmine they are sitting on, but that makes me like them even more.

 NuWavers are doing more and more incredible things with low-code platforms, and it is easy to get caught up with excitement.
 Since we focus on supporting the government, where developers are in short supply, the rise of low-code platforms is going to be very transformative and make the government more efficient, data-driven, transparent, and agile.
 NuWave looks forward to helping drive this next generation of mission success, and I will be happy to finally achieve my childhood dream of building with Legos all day long.